HenestrosaDev/audiotext/README.md

 ## Getting Started

+### Important
-**Important**: You need to install [FFmpeg](https://ffmpeg.org) to execute the program.
+You need to install [FFmpeg](https://ffmpeg.org) to execute the program.
 Otherwise, it won't be able to process the audio files.
 You can download FFmpeg from the [official site](https://ffmpeg.org/download.html).

-If you want to execute the program:
+### To execute the program
 - Go to [releases](https://github.com/HenestrosaConH/audiotext/releases)
 - Download the latest release.
 - Uncompress the downloaded file